ostroproject/ostro-os/doc/howtos/firewall-configuration.rst

 All this work for opening necessary firewall holes is abstracted away for applications.
 It's enough for applications to declare the ports that they are using in the application manifest.
-The application framework will take care of generating and applying suitable firewall rules.
+The :ref:`application-framework` will take care of generating and applying suitable firewall rules.